-This PPP initiative included water abstraction and conveyance of up to 280,000 cu m/day from the Disi aquifer in southern Jordan to the city of Amman in northern Jordan through a 314 km long, 1600 mm diameter pipeline.
+This PPP initiative included water abstraction and conveyance of up to 280,000cu m/day from the Disi aquifer in southern Jordan to the city of Amman in northern Jordan through a 314km long, 1600mm diameter pipeline.

-In addition to review of and feedback on key documentation, we also undertook environmental and social audits on a quarterly basis to monitor the implementation of the plan on the ground.
+We also undertook environmental and social audits on a quarterly basis to monitor the implementation of the plan on the ground.

 A programme of construction labour audits was initiated.
-The resulting measures brought significant improvements to the living conditions of the workers on site.
+The results brought significant improvements to the living conditions of the workers on site.
 We also took opportunities to highlight good practice implemented by the contractor on site as a result of their international experience, providing a mechanism for encouraging strong performance as well as highlighting areas of weakness.

 From our independent position we were able to advise the lenders on the substantive issues and support the development (by the key stakeholders) of appropriate management measures to mitigate environmental and social risks.

 Our regular presence, ability to understand the project's practical challenges and willingness to adopt a pragmatic approach to solving specific challenges allowed the contractor’s HSE team the space to create solutions to issues, whilst maintaining awareness of the need to manage the environmental and social issues effectively.